egandavidpatrick-del/project-navigator/README.md

 The platform was developed to centralise project visibility and improve access to historical engineering information through a structured multi-user system that reduces dependency on manual directory navigation while ensuring all stakeholders operate from the same up-to-date project data.

 ## Solution
-No longer is finding a project directory an arduous or time-consuming task — and no longer is it a hit-and-miss exercise.
-With the Saubon Synogen™ Multi-User Projects Catalogue, any project in the system can be found in seconds.
-No guesswork, no wasted time, no hit or miss to it.
-If a project isn’t in the system, it can’t be found.
+The Saubon Synogen™ Multi-User Projects Catalogue centralises historical engineering project information into a structured searchable environment where projects can be located in seconds — eliminating manual directory navigation, wasted time, and hit-and-miss retrieval workflows.

 ## Who is it for?
 Designed for AEC companies managing multi-user project workflows involving project managers, architects, engineers, consultants, contractors, and document controllers.